Nice to meet you.

 2. Operations: These customers will highlight their experiences with operational aspects such as implementation.

-3. Product functionality: Product managers are taking in user feedback on a daily basis, but reviews are another avenue for taking in this feedback.
+3. Product functionality: Product managers receive user feedback daily, but reviews are another avenue for getting this feedback.

-Once you can identify where a review needs to go, the next step in optimizing your process is routing reviews.
-You want to gather a comprehensive list of contributors and specific team members that need to be involved when drafting a response relative to the content of the review.
+Once you identify where a review needs to go, the next step in optimizing your process is routing reviews.
+You want to gather a comprehensive list of contributors and specific team members who need to be involved when drafting a response.

 From here, you’ll want to determine ownership.
 Do this by defining who monitors and who replies to reviews.